-- □ conduct preclinical studies with AXS-06 or any additional product candidates; - increase manufacturing batch sizes of AXS-02 and AXS-05 to satisfy FDA requirements for a marketing application submission; - establish a sales, marketing, and distribution infrastructure, and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval and that we choose not to license to a third party; - require larger quantities of product; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical, quality control, and scientific personnel; and - add operational, financial, and management information systems and personnel, including personnel to support our product candidate development and planned future commercialization efforts.

-To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
-We do not expect to generate significant revenue unless and until we are able to obtain marketing approval for and successfully commercialize one or more of our product candidates.
-This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, discovering additional product candidates, potentially entering into collaboration and license agreements, obtaining regulatory approval for product candidates and manufacturing, marketing, and selling any post-marketing requirements, maintaining appropriate distribution, setting prices, and obtaining reimbursement for our products from private insurance or government payors.
+conduct additional non-clinical studies with any product candidates; conduct clinical studies with any additional product candidates; increase manufacturing batch sizes of AXS-02 and AXS-05 to satisfy FDA requirements for a marketing application submission; $ \frac{1}{2} \left( \frac{1}{2} \right) = \frac{1}{2} \left( \frac{1}{2} \right) \left( \frac{1}{2} $ establish a sales, marketing, and distribution infrastructure, and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval and that we choose not to license to a third party; require larger quantities of product; maintain, expand, and protect our intellectual property portfolio; hire additional clinical, quality control, and scientific personnel; and add operational, financial, and management information systems and personnel, including personnel to support our product candidate development and planned future commercialization efforts. generate sig marketing a successful in candidates, obtaining re may obtain maintaining government become and remain profitable, we must succeed in developing and eventually commercializing products that nificant revenue.
+We do not expect to generate significant revenue unless and until we are able to obtain proval for and successfully commercialize one or more of our product candidates.
+This will require us to be a range of challenging activities, including completing preclinical testing and clinical trials of our product discovering additional product candidates, potentially entering into collaboration and license agreements, gulatory approval for product candidates and manufacturing, marketing, and selling any products for which we regulatory approval, achieving market acceptance of our products, satisfying any post-marketing requirements, appropriate distribution, setting prices, and obtaining reimbursement for our products from private insurance or payors.
 We are only in the preliminary stages of some of these activities.
-We may never succeed in these activities and, even if we do, may never achieve profitability.

-Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses we may incur or when, or if, we will be able to achieve profitability.
-If we are required by the FDA or comparable foreign regulatory authorities to perform studies in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of any of our product candidates, our expenses could increase.

-Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
-Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, maintain our research and development efforts, diversify our product offerings, or even continue our operations.
-A decline in the value of our company could also cause you to lose all or part of your investment.

-We will need additional funding to conduct our future clinical trials and to complete development and commercialization of our product candidates.
-If we are unable to raise capital when needed, we would be forced to delay, reduce, or eliminate our product development programs or commercialization efforts.
+We may never succeed in these d, even if we do, may never achieve profitability. unable to ac achieve prof addition to t cause of the numerous risks and uncertainties associated with pharmaceutical product development, we are curately predict the timing or amount of increased expenses we may incur or when, or if, we will be able to citability.
+If we are required by the FDA or comparable foreign regulatory authorities to perform studies in hose currently expected, or if there are any delays in completing our clinical trials or the development of any of candidates, our expenses could increase. basis.
+Our faraise capital en if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual ailure to become and remain profitable would depress the value of our company and could impair our ability to expand our business, maintain our research and development efforts, diversify our product offerings, or even reperations.
+A decline in the value of our company could also cause you to lose all or part of your investment. of our produ d additional funding to conduct our future clinical trials and to complete development and commercialization uct candidates.
+If we are unable to raise capital when needed, we would be forced to delay, reduce, or elimina development programs or commercialization efforts.

+a

-Conducting clinical trials, pursuing regulatory approvals, establishing outsourced manufacturing relationships, and successfully manufacturing and commercializing our product candidates, including AXS-02 and AXS-05, is, and will be, a very time-consuming, expensive, and uncertain process that takes years to complete.
+Conducting clinical trials, pursuing regulatory approvals, establishing outsourced manufacturing relationships, and successfully manufacturing and commercializing our product candidates is, and will be, a very time-consuming, expensive, and uncertain process that takes years to complete.
 We will need to raise additional capital to:

-[] fund our future clinical trials for our current product candidates, especially if we encounter any unforeseen delays or difficulties in our planned development activities;
+fund our future clinical trials for our current product candidates, especially if we encounter any unforeseen delays or difficulties in our planned development activities;